South Carolina Corporation

 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Better yet, skip the form entirely and hire us to incorporate your South Carolina business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-Prefer to start a business on a budget?
-Pay just $49 out the door with our VIP monthly payment option.

 1. Business Name

 Your name must include “Corporation,” “Incorporated,” “Company,” “Limited” or an abbreviation for one of these words.
 Tip: Most corporations keep it short and sweet with “Corp” or “Inc.”